-The T4G Project systematically redeems tokens representing removals by sinks to each ILG account using a T4G's ILG ledger.
+The T4G Project systematically redeems tokens representing removals by sinks to each ILG account using a T4G's ILG ledger into the compensation mechanism.

 The payments collected from the Global Tourism Carbon Footprints are paid to the ILGs through a percentile share distribution mechanism.